 As we mentioned before, social media is quickly blurring the lines between marketing and customer support.
 Customers are using social media to not only learn about brands and their promotions, but also to contact the company with concerns, questions, or complaints.
 When your marketing and your customer service teams collaborate, they can offer comprehensive and quick responses to your customers.

-To make sure that your customer questions and comments are getting addressed as quickly as possible, you’ll want to have clearly defined processes and responsibilities between the two teams regarding who interacts with customers on your social media platforms.
+To make sure that your customer questions and comments are getting addressed as quickly as possible, you'll want to have clearly defined processes and responsibilities between the two teams regarding who interacts with customers on your social media platforms.
 Decide who will be able to log in to your accounts and directly respond to customers to make sure nothing falls through the cracks.
-Whoever ends up being responsible for directly interacting with your customers on on social media, collaboration between the teams is vital to make sure customers aren’t being missed and that the messaging customers are receiving is consistent across all fronts.
+Whoever ends up being responsible for directly interacting with your customers on social media, a collaboration between the teams is vital to make sure customers do not get missed and that the messaging customers are receiving is consistent across all fronts.

 When your two teams work closely together to make sure customers are being answered quickly and politely, it will improve the customer experience dramatically.
 And great, responsive interactions with your followers on social media can act as a form of marketing in itself by establishing your brand as responsive, approachable, and in touch with your audience's needs.

 Customer service teams are the ones who hear when customers are upset or confused.
 They interact with customers and hear a variety of feedback.
 They work closely with your clients or customers to find out what about your product or service works for them and what doesn't.
 This can be especially helpful during promotions or campaigns that your marketing department is running.
 Your customer service team is on the front lines of customer interaction.